What is a Broadcast Email? Exploring the Benefits, Strategies, and Best Practices

 For example,

-” Master your (skill/topic) with our exclusive guide to (subject)”.
+” Master your (skill/topic) with our exclusive guide to (subject).”.

 Gradually end your emails with a short and direct CTA.
 Strategically place your CTAs in places it’s easily visible and prominent.
 In addition, emphasize the benefits of your product or service and create contrast if possible.

-Use an Email Marketing Service
+Use a Broadcast Email Service

 An ESP can help you build effective email broadcasts without much manual effort.
 Their built-in tools and campaign templates make it easy to create broadcasts and track analytics.